dbissell6/DFIR/Blue_Book/Blue_Book.md

 ```

 ## Reconstructing

 Some times you may come across something(like an Hex output in wireshark) that needs to be recontructed back into a binary or a zip.
+Sometimes you come across a file with a corrupted header that needs to be fixed.
 ### Binwalk
 Binwalk is a tool that is used to analyze and extract firmware images, file systems, and other binary files.
 It can be used to identify the different components of a binary file, such as the file system, bootloader, and kernel.
 Binwalk is particularly useful when analyzing firmware images and other embedded systems.
 ### xxd